 The Company uses the Black-Scholes option-pricing model to determine the fair value of stock options, stock appreciation rights and employee stock purchase plan awards.
 The Black-Scholes option-pricing model incorporates various subjective assumptions including expected volatility, expected term and interest rates.
 The expected volatility for both stock options and stock purchase rights under the ESPP is estimated by a combination of implied volatility for publicly traded options of the Company's common stock with a term of six months or longer and the historical stock price volatility over the estimated expected term of the Company's stock-based awards.
+The expected term of the Company's stock-based awards.
 The expected term of the Company's stock-based awards is based on historical experience.
 Restricted stock units are valued based on the closing price of the Company's common stock on the grant date.